rafaelsouzaf/fbe/README.md

 ### TODO

+- [X] Encapsulate JSON response in standard format
+- [X] Handling exceptions.
 - [ ] Unit/Integration tests.
-- [ ] Handling exceptions.
-- [ ] Filter response data with @JsonView
+- [ ] Filter response data with @JsonView?
 - [ ] Authentication?
 - [ ] Physical logs?
 - [ ] Add JenkinsFile and deploy to some place?
-- [X] Encapsulate JSON response in standard format
 - [ ] Add support to filters such as orderBy, limit, offset?